 The SANS shear cell utilized has been described previously [2].
+It consists of a cylinder that rotates within an outer cylinder with the sample in the gap between them.
 The instrument was configured in both "radial" (incident beam parallel to the shear gradient along the cylinder diameter) and "tangential" (incident beam passing between the cylinders, parallel to the flow direction) geometries.
 Using 9 Å wavelength neutrons gives a Q range between 0.0027 Å-1 and 0.0199 Å-1.
-The primary contrast in the SANS experiment used to detect the orientation of the clay platelets and polymer chains under shear is between D2O and the other solution components.
+The primary contrast in the

 FIGURE 1.
 Optical birefringence as a function of shear rate.
-The arrow indicates $(d\gamma/dt){critical}$, the shear rate where the minimum in the birefringence occurs.
+The arrow indicates the shear rate where the minimum in the birefringence occurs.